How Can You Encourage Empathy in Kids?

 Even though some animals exhibit qualities like empathy, most of them do not have it.
 It is uncommon in other species to see an animal helping out its brethren without any gain for itself.
 To sum it up, without empathy, humans wouldn’t have formed civilizations and progressed as much as we have in the last 200,000 years.
 Even before we learned how to cook food, we felt empathy and took care of our elderly and children.

-Now that we have established that empathy plays a vital role in human development, why is it important to teach our kids the ability to empathize?
+Now that we have established that empathy plays a vital role in human development, why is empathy in kids so important?
 Kids must learn empathy because it will help them succeed in life.
 Here’s why empathy in kids helps them succeed in life.

 The intention to give something out without expecting anything is considered the wisdom of the highest order.
 A child will learn to care for his/her peers, making the child highly likely to become successful in jobs where teamwork is mandatory.
 They could be a team leader of a small company dealing with insurance claims, or they could be a senator in charge of the wellbeing of his/her state’s people.
 Whatever the scenario is, if a child knows to give without taking anything in return, they have mastered one of the toughest things to do.

-When a child empathizes and grows up to be a full human, they get many ideas to incorporate their broad personality to help humanity.
+When a child empathizes, they get many ideas to incorporate their broad personality to help humanity.
 The world is full of challenges, and it needs healing more than ever.
 We do not need billionaires as much as do healers.
 And a healer of any sort, be it a climate change activist or a person who fights against discrimination, needs empathy in their core to fully utilize their prowess and save the world.
 We need more empathy in kids rather than competitiveness and envy and greed.

-If you are wondering how to show empathy to a child, here are some measures you can take.
+If you are wondering how to instil empathy in kids, here are some measures you can take.

 Take your kids to soup kitchens or charity events where he/she can witness people being kind to each other for no reason.
 This will positively reinforce the belief that empathy is prevalent.
 There are only positive outcomes of teaching your kid empathy in early childhood.